SykoDaedalus/CSOC-gamedev-2025/README.md

 1. Fork the repository and clone it to your local machine.

-2. Open the project in an editor of your choice.
+2. Open the project in the unity editor.

 3. Create a new branch for your work.